 Award of Grade for the Course

-Both the student and the student’s home university will receive a copy of the DSPP Academic Program Officer’s student outcome evaluation report as well as an official academic transcript from Atma Jaya University.
+Both the student and the student’s home university will receive a copy of the DSPP Academic Program Officer’s student outcome evaluation report as well as an official academic transcript from the ACICIS Indonesian partner university.
 These assessment documents will be sent electronically from the ACICIS Secretariat in Perth within six weeks of a student’s completion of the program.
-The home university may choose to award a grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the program.
+The home university may choose to award a numerical grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the program.